 In 2000, Steve took on the role of VP at RightNow Technologies, a Bozeman-based cloud computing start-up company.
 The company grew rapidly and became a publicly traded software company with 17 offices around the world, and products in over 30 languages.
 The company was acquired by Oracle in 2012 and remains one of Montana's largest commercial employers.
 Steve was elected to serve as Montana’s United States Representative in 2012.
 During his time in the House, Daines championed legislation to expand responsible development of Montana’s energy resources, move forward meaningful forest management reform, increase transparency and accountability in government, and require members of Congress to balance the budget – or see their pay terminated.
 Additionally, he passed the most significant public lands bill for Montana in over 30 years.
 He was ranked the most effective first-term House member in 2013 and again in 2014.

 In the U.S. Senate, Daines is working on issues of critical importance to growing good-paying Montana jobs, developing our state’s energy resources, managing and protecting our public lands and supporting the needs of Montana’s veterans and tribes.
 He serves on the Senate Committees on Finance, Appropriations, Energy and Natural Resources, and Indian Affairs.

 Steve has been married to his wife, Cindy, for 32 years.
-They live in Bozeman and are the parents of four children: David, Annie, Michael and Caroline.
-They are also new grandparents to Emma Rae.
+They are the parents of four children and proud new grandparents to one.
 Steve and his family are actively involved in their church and community volunteer organizations and enjoy backpacking, hunting, skiing and fishing.